-(1) On 16 November 2016, the Commission adopted the Annual Growth Survey,5 marking the start of the 2017 European Semester of economic policy coordination.
+- (1) On 16 November 2016, the Commission adopted the Annual Growth Survey, marking the start of the 2017 European Semester for economic policy coordination.
 The priorities of the Annual Growth Survey were endorsed by the European Council on 9-10 March 2017.
-On 16 November 2016, on the basis of Regulation (EU) No 1176/2011, the Commission adopted the Alert Mechanism Report,6 in which it identified France as one of the Member States for which an in-depth review would be carried out.
-On the same day, the Commission also adopted a recommendation for a Council Recommendation on the economic policy of the euro area.
-That
+On 16 November 2016, on the basis of Regulation (EU) No 1176/2011, the Commission adopted the Alert Mechanism Report, in which it identified France as one of the Member States for which an in-depth review would be carried out.
+On the same date, the Commission also adopted a recommendation for a Council Recommendation on the economic policy of the euro area, which was endorsed by the European Council on 9-10 March 2017.
+On 21 March 2017, the Council adopted the Recommendation on the economic policy of the euro area ('Recommendation for the euro area'). - (2) As a Member State whose currency is the euro and in view of the close interlinkages between the economies in the economic and monetary union, France should ensure the full and timely implementation of the Recommendation for the euro area, as reflected in recommendations (1) to (4) below.

-1 OJ L 209, 2.8.1997, p.
+&lt;sup>3 OJ C 92, 24.3.2017, p.
 1.